Quincy Douby: Professional career

 On June 28, 2006, Douby was drafted in the first round by the Sacramento Kings, 19th overall.
 Douby became the first Rutgers player to be drafted in the first round since Roy Hinson in 1983.
 On July 3, 2006, he was signed to a contract by Sacramento.

 On February 18, 2009, Douby was waived by the Kings in order make room for the trade that included Brad Miller and Drew Gooden.

 On March 11, 2009, Douby was picked up by the Erie BayHawks of the NBA Development League.

 On March 24, 2009, he was called up by the Toronto Raptors and signed to a 10-day contract.
-On April 3, he was signed to a second 10-day contract, which was extended up until the end of the 2008–09 season ten days later.
+On April 3, he was signed to a second 10-day contract, which was extended up until the end of the 2008–09 NBA season ten days later.

 On November 12, 2009, Douby was released by the Raptors.
 He did not appear in any games for them during the 2009–10 NBA season.

-On November 17, 2009, Douby signed a one–year contract with the Turkish team Darüşşafaka Cooper Tires.
+On November 17, 2009, Douby signed a one-year contract with the Turkish team Darüşşafaka Cooper Tires.
 He finished as the top scorer of the Turkish Basketball League, averaging 23.6 points and 4.9 assists per game for his team.

-On September 17, 2010, Douby signed a one–year contract with the Chinese team Xinjiang Flying Tigers.
+On September 17, 2010, Douby signed a one-year contract with the Chinese team Xinjiang Flying Tigers.

 In March 2012 he signed with UCAM Murcia until the end of the season.

 Later that year, he returned to China as a member of the Zhejiang Golden Bulls.
 On January 2, 2013, Douby set a CBA record for points with 75.
 During the 2012–13 season, he averaged 31.6 points per game.
-Douby previously set CBA records for the most points scored in a Finals game (53) and in an All–Star game (44).
+Douby previously set CBA records for the most points scored in a Finals game (53) and in an All-Star game (44).
 At the end of the CBA season, he joined Sagesse Beirut in Lebanon.
 In September 2013, he played for Applied Science University at the 2013 FIBA Asia Champions Cup.

 On November 1, 2013, he was acquired by the Sioux Falls Skyforce.
 Later that month, he left the Skyforce after just two games and signed with the Shanghai Sharks of China.

 On February 28, 2014, he signed with Darüşşafaka & Doğuş of the Turkish Basketball Second League for the rest of the season.

 In July 2014, he returned to China and signed with Tianjin Ronggang.

-On November 18, 2016, Douby was acquired by the Westchester Knicks of the NBA Development League.
+On November 18, 2016, Douby was acquired by the Westchester Knicks of the NBA D-League.
 On December 12, he early terminated his contract with the Knicks after appearing in two games.
 On January 5, 2017, he signed with Turkish club Afyonkarahisar Belediyespor for the rest of the season.

 In August 2017, he signed with Sporting Al Riyadi Beirut of the Lebanese Basketball League.